iFurySt/ifuryst.github.io/_pages/must-reads.md

 links:
   - title: "Why GitHub Actually Won"
     url: "https://blog.gitbutler.com/why-github-actually-won/"
-    reason: "Some tips and enlightening insights for start a new biz:<br />\"...Big hosts didn’t care and smaller players weren’t serious...So, to sum up, we won because we started at the right time and we had taste...\"."
+    reason: 'Some tips and enlightening insights for start a new biz:<br />"...Big hosts didn’t care and smaller players weren’t serious...So, to sum up, we won because we started at the right time and we had taste...".'
     added_at: "2024-09-29"
     tag: "article"
   - title: "Creating a Git commit: The Hard Way"